Farid-java/Spring-Core/README.md

                   in annotation: apply @component to all class whos object u want to use which is created by component-Scan in xml
 Spring EL:  used to inject object by using xml and Expression language annoation
+            in XML       : context:component-Scan is use to scan class and making object of class , keep itself Spring EL   : @Value("#{test }") //SpEL for object injecting :- test is decapitalized of Test Class